DQL matcher in business event in the classic pipeline

 Reuse expressions

 All the matcher expressions used in either log events, metrics, processing or bucket configurations are valid DQL.
-That means you can also use these expressions together with DQL filter command for example in the log viewer.
+That means you can also use these expressions together with DQL filter command, for example, in the log viewer.